lzwjava/TabsKiller/README.md

 Because my visa credit card could not make Google Payment, I haven't uploaded it to the Chrome store.
 But as the source code is open, to install it is easy.

-First, go to [chrome://extensions](chrome://extensions), then select the developer mode, and then load unpacked extension.
+First, go to <a href="chrome://extensions">chrome://extensions</a>, then select the developer mode, and then load unpacked extension.
 It's done.

 ![chrome](https://cloud.githubusercontent.com/assets/5022872/10262586/ddc451b0-6a00-11e5-8b10-da16c9658221.jpg)